gvwilson/thirdbit/src/fiction/iffy/index.md

 What's going on?
 What's going to happen to me?"

-"Just some tests for now, please,"
+"Just some tests for now,"
 Edson said,
 sounding bureaucratically bored.
 "If you'll follow me?"